dshieble/dshieble.github.io/aboutme.md

   ga('send', 'pageview');

 </script>
 Hi, I'm Dan Shiebler.
-I'm a Senior Machine Learning Engineer at [Twitter Cortex](https://cortex.twitter.com/en.html) in New York.
+I'm a Staff Machine Learning Engineer at [Twitter Cortex](https://cortex.twitter.com/en.html) in New York.
 My work focuses on developing systems and models to improve the performance and efficiency of Machine Learning at Twitter.
 I Tweet [@dshieble](https://twitter.com/dshieble).

 I'm also a (remote) PhD student at the University of Oxford.
 My research focuses on applications of Category Theory to Machine Learning.
 I am jointly advised by [Jeremy Gibbons](https://www.cs.ox.ac.uk/people/jeremy.gibbons/) and [Cezar Ionescu](https://www.th-deg.de/en/Cezar-Ionescu-Fakult%C3%A4t%20Angewandte%20Informatik-Professoren/-innen-1975).